ftrippel/bash-utils/README.md

 disown %1
 ```

-# If the job fails, send an email with the job's output
+### If the command fails, send an email with the it's output
 ```bash
 $CMD || mail -s $SUBJECT $MAIL_ADDR
 ```